Kracken256/quix/orbit/README.md

 - **runtime**

-    *Note: All of these modules are operating system and architecture dependent.*
+    *Note: All of these modules are operating system and architecture-dependent.*
     | Module | Description |
     | ------ | ----------- |
     | `process` | Operating system process manipulation functions |